TheKevJames/web/site/pages/blog/2020-04-13-effective-mentorship.md

 doing compared to that, as well as something similar for their target next position.
-At a smaller company, this might not be formalized, at a larger company it might be over-formalized, but either way there's *something* that you and your trainee can look at and use to base your judgments.
+At a smaller company, this might not be formalized, at a larger company it might be over-formalized, but either way there's *something* that you and your mentee can look at and use to base your judgments.

 I don't mean this in the performance evaluation sense and the word "rubric" implies some sort of grading system that I don't think is really relevant here.
 What's important is to be able to come up with areas of focus to answer two
 questions:

-* how can the trainee get better at their current role?
+* how can the mentee get better at their current role?
 * what can they improve at to get better at their next role?

 The ideal mentorship scenario explores a bit of both.
 In fact, it explores a